kacper-roszczyna/kacper-roszczyna.github.com/_pages/accuracy_audit.md

 The solution is called Tesseract and provides a lot of functionality in a neatly packaged command line module.
 One of its functionality is pdf to text conversion.
 With some experiments and research the right set of options provided a file which was almost as good as a csv to work with.

-And so the final solution to the client's need was a simple Java program, based on Spring.
+And so the final solution to the client's need was a simple Java program based on Spring.
+It controlled the local flow of data, and Spring provided easy dependency injection, local database access, and calling of subprocesses.

 While it was a crude solution it met all the clients requirements and allowed them to retrieve all the data they required at less than 4 cents per company.
-It also yielded enough new customers to nearly double their profits at the time.
+It also yielded enough new customers to nearly double their profits at the time, and serves them for the second year now.

 # Further Reading